actualbudget/docs/docs/Installing/DockerWithNginx.md

 ```

 A quick note on the file above:
 * The most important lines above are `commonName_default` and `DNS.1`.
-When you navigate to your ActualServer, your browser will use these names to verify your server matches the certificate.
+These specify the name of the machine running ActualServer.
+When your browser trusts these certificates AND the name of the machine matches the certificates, your browser will show the "secure" or "green" icon for HTTPS.

 #### `Dockerfile`